Do Not Let Back Injuries Defeat You

 A back injury can be among the most debilitating injuries a person can suffer in terms of pain and preventing a worker from performing normal job functions.
 Back injuries are among the most common injuries suffered by construction workers, repairmen, truck drivers and those in other trades, yet they can be complicated to diagnose and equally complicated to treat.

-The Iowa workers' compensation system provides a number of benefits available to workers who injure their backs, including all costs for medical care to treat the injury and income replacement benefits while you recuperate.
-The amount of benefits you receive depends upon a number of factors, including the nature and severity of your injury as well as your ability to return to the type of work you were doing at the time you were injured.
+The Iowa workers’ compensation system provides a number of benefits available to workers who injure their backs, including all costs for medical care to treat the injury and income replacement benefits while you recuperate.
+The amount of benefits you receive depends upon a number of factors, which we can review your case to determine.

 One of the initial requirements for every workers’ compensation claim is that the employer must have either actual knowledge or formal notice of an alleged workers’ compensation injury within 90 days of the occurrence of any injury.